saifullahkhanjadoon/CarRentalSystem/README.md

 Real-time status updates (Available/Unavailable)

 🧾 Rental Operations
-Rent a car: Marks the car as unavailable
+Rent a Car

+Car status becomes "Unavailable"

+Rental record created in database

-Return a car: Marks the car as available
+Return a Car

+Car status becomes "Available"

+Return time is recorded

-Each transaction is recorded in the database instantly
+All operations are recorded in the database in real time

-👨‍💻 Database Integration
+👨‍💻 Database Structure
-MySQL database includes the following tables:
+The MySQL database includes the following tables:

 users